matteolc/-palettebro/packages/tailwind/README.md

 # @palettebro/tailwind

-A Tailwind 4 plugin for creating color palettes.
+A Tailwind 4 plugin for adding `@palettebro/generator` colors to Tailwind color utilities.

 ## Installation